 c) Phase 1 experiment: 2 treatments, each treatment assigned to 6 animals.
 Phase 2 experiment: 9 runs with 4 tags.

 For the designs a) and b), the average efficiency factors were calculated from the harmonic mean of the canonical efficiency factors.
-In addition, the theoretical ANOVA table generated from these two designs shows that the test for the differences between the treatment groups cannot be achieved directly, because the coefficients of the between animals variance components are not identical for the treatment and the residual mean squares in within runs stratum.
+In addition, the theoretical ANOVA tables generated from these two designs shows that the test for the differences between the treatment groups cannot be achieved directly, because the coefficients of the between animals variance components are not identical for the treatment and the residual mean squares in within runs stratum.

-For the design c), there is confounding of between treatment and tags, hence tags have to be fitted in the ANOVA model before treatments.
-This enables us to generate the treatment mean square without and tag information.
+For the design c), there is confounding between treatment and tag effects.
+Hence tags have to be fitted in the ANOVA model before treatments.
+This enables us to generate the treatment mean square adjusted for tag effects.

 Pseudo code for the current simulated annealing algorithm